OfficeDev/TrainingContent/Teams/40 Conversational Bots/README.md

 ## Watch the module

-This module has been recorded and is available in the Office Development YouTube channel: _coming soon_
+This module has been recorded and is available in the **Microsoft 365 Developer** YouTube channel: [Create embedded web experiences with tabs for Microsoft Teams](https://youtube.com/playlist?list=PLWZJrkeLOrbY8HkTBBvyx-uyZ3cCdl1VM)

 ## Contributors